reframejs/reframe/docs/usage-manual.md

 Alternatively, you can fetch data in a stateful component.
 But in that case the data will not be rendered to HTML.

-Deeper explanation and example of pages loading data:
+Deeper explanation and further examples of pages asynchronously loading data:
  - [/examples/basics/pages/got/](/examples/basics/pages/got/)

 <br/>